SynergyNodes/Add-Acrechain-Testnet-to-Keplr/README.md

-# Add-Acrechain-Testnet-to-Keplr

-# Adding Arable Testnet to Keplr wallet
+# Add Acrechain Testnet to Keplr wallet

 You can follow these steps in Google Chrome, Brave browser or any other browser which supports Keplr wallet extension.